Neapolitan Republic (1647–1648): History

 Since 1504, the Kingdom of Naples had been ruled by the Spanish monarchy, initially through the Crown of Aragon, via appointed viceroys.
-During the first half of the 17th century, Naples experienced a severe economic crisis, part of a broader downturn affecting much of Europe.
-This crisis in Naples was exacerbated by a viceregal government largely indifferent to local welfare, primarily focused on financing the series of continent-wide wars Spain was engaged in.
+During the first half of the 17th century Naples experienced a severe economic crisis, part of a broader downturn affecting much of Europe as a result of the Thirty Years' War.
+This crisis in Naples was exacerbated by a viceregal government largely indifferent to local welfare and primarily focused on financing the series of wars Spain was engaged in.

-Although the forces of Viceroy Don Rodrigo Ponce de León, Duke of Arcos, had suppressed Masaniello's revolt (July 1647) and restored order in most of the city, strong discontent remained.
-When a fleet led by John of Austria the Younger, an illegitimate son of King Philip IV of Spain, arrived and bombarded the city in October 1647—ostensibly "to soothe the last insurgents"—a new revolt erupted.
-This phase of the revolt was not merely an uprising of the lazzari (Neapolitan commoners) against the ruling elite; led by the gunsmith Gennaro Annese, it took on a distinctly anti-Spanish character, aimed squarely against Philip IV's rule.
+Although the forces of Viceroy Don Rodrigo Ponce de León, Duke of Arcos, had suppressed Masaniello's revolt in July 1647 and restored order in most of the city, strong discontent remained.
+When a fleet led by John of Austria the Younger, an illegitimate son of King Philip IV of Spain, arrived and bombarded the city in October 1647—ostensibly to "soothe the last insurgents"—a new revolt erupted.
+This phase of the uprising was no longer merely an uprising of the lazzari (Neapolitan commoners) against the ruling elite.
+Led by the gunsmith Gennaro Annese, it took on a distinctly anti-Spanish character, directed against the rule of Philip IV's.

 The rebels expelled the viceroy's forces, and on October 22, 1647, Gennaro Annese proclaimed the Neapolitan Republic.
 The Republic's leaders sought French support and invited Henri II de Lorraine, Duke of Guise, to lead the new state.
-The Duke of Guise, who was in Rome at the time, accepted the offer, driven by personal ambition, his family's historical claims to Naples, and the desire to reinstate French influence in southern Italy, which had been absent for roughly two centuries.
-On November 15, 1647, Guise landed in Naples and assumed leadership of the Republic.
+The Duke of Guise, who was in Rome at the time, accepted the offer, motivated by personal ambition, his family's historical claims to Naples, and the desire to restore French influence in southern Italy after an absence of roughly two centuries.
+On November 15, 1647, he arrived in Naples and assumed leadership of the Republic.